 The recommendations of the tool are based on guidelines on place of birth from the National Institute for Health and Care Excellence (NICE), the results of the Birthplace Study from the British Medical Journal (2011) as well as considerations for women’s personal preferences.

 Results are only an indication of a birth setting that is suitable based on the details you submit to the tool.
 It does not constitute medical advice nor guarantee availability of your option.
 It’s your responsibility to discuss your choice with healthcare professionals to find the right place for you to give birth.

-This is so that the baby can be monitored using continuous electronic foetal monitoring and your oxygen levels can be monitored, too.
+This is so that the baby can be monitored using continuous electronic foetal monitoring, and your oxygen levels, temperature and respiratory rate can be monitored, too.

-A Royal College of Obstetricians and Gynaecologists (RCOG) spokesperson said: 'Women’s birth plans should be followed as closely as possible.
-Please check with your local maternity as to the birthing options available.'
+The RCOG says that women's birth plans should be followed as closely as possible and advises checking with your local maternity team as to what birthing options are available.

 If you have chosen private antenatal care and to give birth in a private facility, contact them directly to see how coronavirus will impact you.

 Page last updated 07/09/20.
 Please check out Royal College of Obstetricians and Gynaecologists for any more recent updates.